-There are no limits as to how much you can be gifted as a deposit but you should be aware of the rules for inheritance tax.
-The person gifting you the money has an annual tax-free gift allowance of up to £3,000 and they can carry this allowance over from the previous year.
+There are no limits as to how much you can be gifted as a deposit.
+However, you should be aware of the rules for inheritance tax.
+The person gifting you the money has an annual tax-free gift allowance of up to £3,000.
+They can carry this allowance over from the previous year.
 This means that if they haven’t already used this allowance, they can give you £6,000 without the funds being affected by inheritance tax.
 However, if they give you more than this, the money may be subject to inheritance tax should they die within 7 years of giving you the funds.
-The money then becomes part of their estate and if the estate’s total is above £325,000, up to 40% tax becomes due on the amount over this limit.
+The money then becomes part of their estate.
+If the estate’s total is above £325,000, up to 40% tax becomes due on the amount over this limit.

 Adding to your gifted deposit

 The more deposit you can pay, the less you need to borrow from the lender and the cheaper your repayments will be.
-Adding your own savings to the gifted deposit may also push you into the next borrowing threshold, meaning you’ll benefit from better rates.
+Adding your own savings to the gifted deposit may also push you into the next borrowing threshold.
+This means you’ll benefit from better rates.